 Rosati is a frequent public speaker on the topics of sanctity of human life and adoption and orphan care.
 She currently serves on the Board of Directors for the national “March for Life” and has been featured in various media outlets, including The Wall Street Journal, The Denver Post, New York Daily News, Christianity Today, The Honolulu Star Bulletin, and numerous radio stations throughout the country.

 Rosati received her undergraduate degree from Marquette University and graduated cum laude from the University of Nebraska College of Law.
-Rosati and her husband have been married since 1991 and live with their four children in Elbert, Colorado.Dan Dumas View Bio
+Rosati and her husband have been married since 1991 and live with their four children in Elbert, Colorado.Senator Ben Sasse View Bio

 Dan Dumas is the CEO of Red Buffalo and presently serves as Special Advisor for Foster Care and Adoption to the Governor of Kentucky.
 Dan is a teaching pastor and elder at Crossing Church in Louisville, KY.
 He is passionate about all things leadership, adoption, expository preaching, biblical manhood and being an idea-generating, transformational and organizational leader.
 He is the author of Live Smart, the co-author of A Guide to Biblical Manhood and the editor of A Guide to Expository Ministry.
 Dumas served as a Senior Vice President of Southern Seminary from 2007 – 2017.
 He currently also serves as a special advisor to the President of Southern Seminary and Faculty member.
 Dan actively writes on Leadership and Preaching at his blog: Leaders Don’t Panic, and provides a variety of coaching and consulting for businesses, churches, and their leaders.
 Dan has served in a variety of ministry capacities in many local churches, including Executive Pastor at Grace Community Church in Sun Valley, California.
 Prior to his time in ministry, Dan served in the US Navy as a search and rescue swimmer.
 Dan is married to Jane and has two children.Joy White View Bio

-Joy received her B.S. from the University of Florida, earned her M.Div. in Women’s Studies from Southeastern Baptist Theological Seminary, Masters of Theology degrees from Southeastern Baptist Theology Seminary in Wake Forest, NC and is a Ph.D. candidate of Southeastern Baptist Theological Seminary.
+As an adoptive mom, pro-life issues are especially near and dear to Joy White’s heart.
+Joy received her B.S. from the University of Florida and earned her Masters of Divinity and Masters of Theology from Southeastern Baptist Theological Seminary.
 She resides in Cedarville, OH with her husband Thomas, who serves as president of Cedarville University.
-Joy stays busy helping her husband and homeschooling their children.
-Joy teaches women’s ministry courses at Cedarville and WOL Bible Institute.
-She also enjoys leading a Bible Study for the Cedarville Women’s Soccer team and frequently hosts student groups in their home.Roland Warren View Bio
+Joy stays busy serving alongside her husband and homeschooling their two children, Rachel and Samuel.
+Joy teaches a Biblical Theology of Womanhood course at Cedarville University and a Women’s Ministry course at Word of Life Bible Institute.
+She also enjoys leading a Bible study for the Cedarville Women’s Soccer team, mentoring students, hosting student groups in their home, and playing with their German Shepherd, Duchess.Roland Warren View Bio

 Roland C. Warren was appointed Care Net CEO in October 2012.
 With our 1100 affiliated pregnancy resource centers, Care Net is one of the nation’s largest network of centers providing a Christ-centered and compassionate alternative to abortion.
 Since 2008, 603,474 unborn children have been saved through Care Net’s affiliated pregnancy centers.
 Prior to his tenure at Care Net, Roland served as president of the National Fatherhood Initiative (NFI), where he was dedicated to the mission of improving the well-being of children by increasing the proportion of children that are raised with involved, responsible and committed fathers.